Luhn Algorithm Calculator - Validate & Generate Numbers

 Introduction

-How the Luhn Algorithm Works
+How Does the Luhn Algorithm Work?

-The Luhn algorithm works as follows:
+The Luhn algorithm validation process works as follows:

 1. Starting from the rightmost digit (excluding the check digit) and moving left, double the value of every second digit.